MTPruett-DevOps/pages/src/posts/architecture-decisions/databricks.md

 We're now looking at over **30 workspaces**, each with its own permission model, diagnostic settings, and ACL sprawl.
 Just keeping track of who has access to what has become a job in itself.

 Even our Databricks account manager called it out.
-Their other largest client?
+Their other client?
 Just 10 workspaces total.

 This isn’t sustainable — not with a lean DevOps team.